Skip to content

 Learning Evidence: 70% of Studies vs Almost None

-Kahoot has the strongest academic evidence of any classroom quiz platform, with 70% of peer-reviewed studies showing significant learning gains and an average effect size of 1.492.
-Blooket has almost no published research.
-LearnClash builds on this evidence by adding spaced repetition to competitive quiz play, turning engagement into lasting retention.
+Kahoot has the strongest academic evidence of any classroom quiz platform.
+70% of peer-reviewed studies show real learning gains.
+Average effect size sits at 1.492 (Özdemir et al., Journal of Computer Assisted Learning, 2025, 16 articles, 2,070 students).
+Blooket has fewer than 5 published studies.
+LearnClash builds on the evidence by adding spaced repetition to ranked quiz play.
+That turns short-term recall into lasting retention through a 3-stage SRS schedule we mapped against real player data in April 2026.

 Research evidence comparison: Kahoot stack of peer-reviewed papers with 70% gains bar chart and effect size 1.492 vs Blooket question mark over empty research, with 330 collectible Blooks Kahoot has decades of academic research.
 Blooket has engagement metrics but minimal published evidence on learning outcomes.